tyronyiu/Uni/blockchain/A Typical Scenario.md

 development.
 [reference](https://www.worldatlas.com/articles/countries-with-the-lowest-access-to-electricity.html)

+If we put ourselves into a south-sudanian inhabitant living in a rural area we can start analysing the need for the realisation of the idea, based on the pain that is induced by not having the idea realised on a daily basis.

 Description, high level map of scenario, hotspot within scenario (pain concentration), who are the actors in the hot-spot and what are the pain points?
 How does that impact you and your role within the organisation? (e.g. an